 DMACC Capitol Center in Des Moines, the DMACC Simulation Center is a 4,745 square foot facility that consists of 5 simulation rooms each representing different healthcare settings:

 - Critical care

 - Home setting

-DMACC healthcare students and healthcare professionals in our communities participate in simulation learning experiences at the DMACC Healthcare Simulation Center.
+In addition, other DMACC healthcare program students and healthcare professionals in our communities participate in simulation learning experiences at the DMACC Healthcare Simulation Center.

 DMACC Healthcare Simulation Center Fact Sheet